 The third Millennium is a time to restore Christian unity, as in the times of Jesus.
 Christian unity was the prayer of Jesus (John 17:11 and 17:21) and the plea of St. Paul, the Apostle to the Gentiles, throughout his Epistles.

 History has recorded divisions within the Church of Jesus Christ.
-The Nestorians who rejected the teaching of the Council of Ephesus in 431 (on Mary as Mother of God) formed the Assyrian Church of the East.2 Those that believed that Jesus was one incarnate nature of the Word of God and rejected the teaching of the Council of Chalcedon in 451 (that Jesus was one Person with two natures, Divine and human) formed the Oriental Orthodox Churches of the East.
-The final split in the East occurred during the Schism of 1054 between the Byzantine Orthodox of Constantinople and the Catholic Church of Rome.3 The Protestant Reformation that began with Martin Luther in 1517 constituted the major division in the West.
+The teaching of the Council of Ephesus in 431 (on Mary as Mother of God) was not accepted by the independent Church of the East in Persia.2 Those that believed that Jesus was one incarnate nature of the Word of God formed the Oriental Orthodox Churches, for they did not accept the teaching of the Council of Chalcedon in 451, that Jesus was one Person with two natures, Divine and human in perfect harmony.
+A major split occurred during the Schism of 1054 between the Byzantine Orthodox of Constantinople and the Catholic Church of Rome.3 The Protestant Reformation that began with Martin Luther in 1517 constituted the major division in the West.

 This lack of Christian unity proved to be a grave impediment to bringing non-Christians into the Church.
 The loss of Christian unity led to the secularization of Western culture.
 Recognition of this problem served as an impetus toward Christian unity among the Protestants in the early twentieth century, beginning with the World Missionary Conference of Edinburgh in 1910, and the formal organization of the World Council of Churches in 1948.
 The call for Christian unity accelerated with the surprise announcement of Pope John XXIII for the Second Vatican Council on January 25, 1959.
 Pope John Paul II made great efforts to continue the ecumenical movement throughout his Papacy.
 4